 Overall, the inspector found that there was effective governance and leadership in the centre that supported a positive approach towards minimising restrictive practices.
-The safety concerns were effectively balanced with the rights of the older adults to dignity, autonomy and freedom.
 Regular reviews, informed consent and minimizing restrictions were used to ensure a human rights based-approach to care.